connexcs/docs/docs/customer/customer.md

         In the image below you can see the time slider starts from 12:00 AM till 8:00 AM, this means your customers are only allowed to dial between 12:00 AM and 8:00 AM.
 After 8:00 AM your customers won't be able to call.
 The rest of the slots (grey color) are restricted slots.

         <img src= "/customer/img/restrict.png" width="400">

+!!! note
+    The daily spend day is defined from 00:00 UTC to 00:00 UTC.

 !!! note "Note that you won't be able to change the account currency once you create the account."